 They should be built up gradually in order to achieve a natural increase in links, again because the search engines reward sites that have grown organically.
 All links should have high-quality attributes, where possible, such as relevant anchor text, the “do follow” attribute, come from a domain with a high Domain Authority (DA) and Trust Flow (TF) and be on a page with content relevant to the website.

 How relevant a page is that contains a link back to a website is an important factor in off-site optimisation.
 Google determines the relevancy by looking at the surrounding text and also the number of other external links on the page.
 Where the words of the surrounding text are semantically similar to the keywords in the anchor text the page relevancy is high and a page with relatively few links is most likely to be a high-quality page with few, if any, adverts and one that is less likely to be charging a fee for placing a link.
 Link farms typically have many outbound links per page, with little relevant text.

-Buying or exchanging links which are placed on pages full of other, often irrelevant links, is an approach to SEO that may have worked in the past, but Google’s latest algorithms are well aware of these un-ethical tactics used to manipulate the search engine rankings and such methods are ceasing to produce sustainable results.
+Buying or exchanging links which are placed on pages full of other, often irrelevant links, is an approach to SEO that may have worked in the past, but Google’s latest algorithms are well aware of these un-ethical tactics used to manipulate the search engine rankings and such methods no longer produce results.